uzh-dqbm-cmi/lab-website/content/authors/iskra/_index.md

 # bio: I am interested in applying data science to improve healthcare.

 interests:
-- Being the fastest dog in the hood
+- Being the fastest dog in the neighborhood
 - Maintaining owner's physical and mental health
 - Living the best day of her life every day